davezdeng8/tlfpad_site/README.md

 ### Additional Flow Visualizations

-Visualizations are on this scale:
+The magnitude of the vectors are visualized on this scale:

 ![colorbar](https://github.com/davezdeng8/tlfpad_site/blob/master/images/colorbar.png)

 **Scene 1**
 In this scene, the ego vehicle is driving past a full parking lot.
 The images show the predicted motion vectors of the parked cars.
-Here PN++ w/ DS outperforms all the others, producing smooth, accurate flow for the cars.
+Here PN++ w/ DS outperforms  the other architectures, producing smooth, accurate flow for the cars.

 FN3DOOB